 Heron is currently working to shift from traditional philanthropy toward a model of participatory philanthropy, ceding the authority to make investment decisions to local integrated capitals committees in a number of communities across the U.S. It is in the process of forming its first committee with a diverse group of founding members that are trying to create a shared vision for their community.

-The Director, Integrated Capitals & Communities, will work closely with Heron’s community partners, managing those relationships and conducting research to support them.
-This is an exciting opportunity for an individual with exceptional interpersonal and communication skills to be a part of locally driven systems-level change.
-The Director, Integrated Capitals & Communities, reports to the Vice President, Integrated Capitals & Communities, and will oversee Heron’s work in 2-3 communities.
+The integrated capitals director will work closely with Heron’s community partners, managing those relationships and supporting both grantmaking and program-related investments.
+This is an exciting opportunity for an individual with exceptional interpersonal, financial and communication skills to be a part of locally driven systems-level change.
+The integrated capitals director reports to the integrated capitals & communities vice president and will oversee Heron’s work in 2-3 communities.

 Responsibilities include, but are not limited to: